cemuka/quill/README.md

 ## quill

-This project created to explore unity modding capabilities in mind.
-Idea is providing a scripting api to community to make user interfaces after game released(like wow, don't starve, etc.)
+This project is created to explore unity modding capabilities in mind.
+The idea is providing a scripting api to community to make user interfaces after the game release(like wow, don't starve, etc.).

 Quill is just a small wrapper based on pure UnityUI.
-You can create UI using its c# api, programmatically.
+You can create UI by using its c# api, programmatically.

 ```csharp